- coordinator of the commercial editing reading group

 Life is absolutely fine for Hugh and Liz Thorpe in Cambridge, England – a comfortable lifestyle, good health, kids to be proud of and a loving relationship.
 Then Hugh decides to take early retirement and it all goes hopelessly wrong.

-When eight parents, step-parents and partners are invited to Wayne and Clarissa’s engagement party, a catastrophe is on the cards.
+Eight parents, step-parents and partners are invited to Wayne and Clarissa’s engagement party.

-Their families are about to meet for the first time.
-With eight adults to contend with, making the celebration a pleasant experience for all is going to be tricky.
-In fact, the obstacles seem insurmountable.
+Their families are about to meet for the first time and it's going to be tricky.
+Very tricky.
+The obstacles seem insurmountable.
 Number One: the two families are from vastly different social backgrounds.
 Number Two: there are severe tensions between the exes.
 Number Three: some of the new relationships are falling apart.

 A Street Cafe Named Desire (2015)